Should SEO Audits be Part of Your Ongoing Maintenance?

 Given its built-in SEO friendliness, WordPress is a godsend for anyone looking to optimize their website.
 But just as Google’s SEO best practices are constantly changing, so are the updates made to WordPress.

-Dealing with WordPress plugins and core changes can go either of two ways.
+Dealing with WordPress plugins and core changes can go either one of two ways.
 You can skip out on the updates and theoretically keep your current configuration from an SEO point of view, but this exposes your site to many security issues.

 Or you can update all the core changes, themes, and plugins only to find sitemaps disappear, indexation changes, or a different internal link structure.